-As a member of our plan, you pay a monthly plan premium.
-For 2018, the monthly premium for Clover Health NJ Premier Orange (PPO) is \$33.70.
-In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+You do not pay a separate monthly plan premium for Clover Health NJ Classic Aqua (PPO).
+You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).